Core OS Layer

 The Core OS layer implements features related to app security.

-In OS X v10.8 users can turn on Gatekeeper, which allows them to block the installation of software that does not come from the Mac App Store and identified developers.
+Gatekeeper, allows users to block the installation of software that does not come from the Mac App Store and identified developers.
 If your app is not signed with a Developer ID certificate issued by Apple, it will not launch on systems that have this security option selected.
 If you plan to distribute your app outside of the Mac App Store, be sure to test the installation of your app on a Gatekeeper enabled system so that you can provide a good user experience.

 Xcode supports most of the tasks that you need to perform to get a Developer ID certificate and code sign your app.
 To learn how to submit your app to the Mac App Store—or test app installation on a Gatekeeper enabled system—read Tools Workflow Guide for Mac.